 There are currently around 60 similar energy-from-waste plants in operation or construction around the United Kingdom and these facilities have a proven track record for being a safe and sustainable way of treating the nation’s general rubbish.
 In fact, similar plants have already been operating successfully in the North-East for decades now.

-Once built, from 2026 onwards, the TV ERF will process up to 450,000 tonnes of general rubbish produced across the North-East each year and use it to generate up to 49.9MW of electricity – enough to power the equivalent of 60,000 homes.
+Once built, from 2028 onwards, the TV ERF will process up to 450,000 tonnes of general rubbish produced across the North-East each year and use it to generate up to 49.9MW of electricity – enough to power the equivalent of 60,000 homes.
 The plant is also capable of exporting the heat it produces to district-heating networks and could become a low or zero-carbon source of heat and power for new neighbouring businesses.
-Find out how the TV ERF turns rubbish into energy

 The facility will be located at the Teesworks site in Redcar on the former British Steel works.
 The TV ERF will play a role in supporting plans to regenerate this site and attract other new businesses, while creating hundreds of jobs during the construction period and approximately 40 permanent positions once operational.